 What Is Undue Influence?

-Anyone can create a will or estate plan once he or she is an adult and of sound mind.
-These factors are important to make sure the will is valid and accurate.
+Anyone can create a will or estate plan if they are an adult and of sound mind.
+These factors are important to ensure that the will is valid and accurate.
 However, many outside factors could impact the validity of a will, including undue influence.
 Undue influence means that someone manipulated the creator, or testator, of the will for personal gain.
-You may not think this could happen to your family, but elderly people and those with mental or physical illnesses are susceptible to unfair influence.
+You may not think this could happen in your family, but elderly people and those with mental or physical illnesses are susceptible to unfair influence.

-At Janssen Law, PLC, we are committed to protecting the rights of all your family members.
-Our experienced estate planning attorneys will guide your family through any situation involving undue influence.
-We understand how delicate matters involving your family are.
-That is why the founding father-and-son team at our firm tailor our approach to fit your family’s individual needs.
+Attorney Dallas Janssen is committed to protecting the rights of all your family members.
+As an experienced estate planning attorney, Dallas guides you and your family through any situation involving undue influence.
+He understands how delicate matters involving your family are.
+That is why Dallas tailors his approach to fit your family’s individual needs.